Popular Paving Patterns

-When it comes to choosing the right laying pattern for your paving slabs, there are a few key factors to consider.
 One of the most important factors is the size and shape of the slabs themselves.
 Some laying patterns work better with larger slabs, while others are better suited for smaller or irregularly shaped slabs.
-It’s also important to consider the overall style and aesthetic of your outdoor space, as well as the intended use of the area.

-Natural Stone: Natural stone works well with a variety of laying patterns and can create different looks depending on the pattern chosen.
+Natural stone paving slabs work well with a variety of laying patterns and can create different looks depending on the pattern chosen.
 For a traditional look, consider a random mixed size pattern.
 With premixed patio packs, the slab sizes are cut to ensure they work together in a mixed pattern.
 For a more contemporary look, consider a stretcher bond or stack bond pattern.

-Clay bricks and block paving: Clay brick and block paving is a classic choice that provides a timeless look and feel.
+Clay pavers are a classic choice that provides a timeless look and feel.
 They work well with a selection of laying patterns and can create different looks depending on the pattern chosen.
 For a traditional look, consider a herringbone pattern or a basketweave pattern with a red brick.
 For a more contemporary look, consider a random pattern or a stretcher bond pattern with a grey or black brick.

-Porcelain: Porcelain paving lends itself to simple and elegant laying patterns.
+Porcelain paving slabs lend themselves to simple and elegant laying patterns.
 Options such as stretcher bond and stack bond are most popular with porcelain and offer a contemporary choice.
-Using a random mix is less common with porcelain paving, party due to the way in which porcelain is manuafactured in colour batches making it more difficult and time consuming to create a batch of the same colour porcelain across all sizes within the mix.
+Using a random mix is less common with porcelain paving, party due to the way in which porcelain is manufactured in colour batches making it more difficult and time consuming to create a batch of the same colour porcelain across all sizes within the mix.

 In addition to the paving material, the laying pattern you choose can also have a significant impact on the overall look and feel of your outdoor space.
 Here are some examples of the types of looks that different laying patterns can create: